-I have learned a lot from my clients about maternity care practices and how they can affect survivors during pregnancy and birth.
+I have learned a lot from my clients about perinatal healthcare practices and how they can affect survivors during pregnancy and birth.
 I have also completed a training program with Penny Simkin, PT and Phyllis Klaus, LMFT, coauthors of the book When Survivors Give Birth, and I now specialize in working with childhood sexual abuse, sexual assault, and birth trauma survivors before, during, and after their birth.

-The survivor consultation is designed to help a trauma survivor prepare for their pregnancy, birth, and postpartum period through reflecting on their past (although there is no need to go into specific detail about previous abuse or trauma) and focus on what they need to heal in the future.
+The survivor consultation is designed to help a trauma survivor process and prepare for their pregnancy, birth, and postpartum period by reflecting on their past (although there is no need to go into specific detail about previous abuse or trauma) and focus on what they need to heal in the future.
 During a consultation, I utilize my clinical background as a psychotherapist, my practical skills and knowledge as a birth doula, and my training in trauma and recovery to help make this healing possible.

 Everyone needs something different from their pregnancy, birth, and postpartum experience in order to heal, so I individualize each consultation to meet a client where they are at.
 As a general guideline we will discuss the most common perinatal triggers, as outlined in the book When Survivors Give Birth; I will help you get clarity on which ones are the most triggering/anxiety producing for you and we will strategize which coping mechanisms will be beneficial to you during your pregnancy and birth.
 While childbirth can often retrigger previous abuse or trauma, it is amazing how being aware of potential triggers, and learning how to prevent or work with them, can lessen the potential for retriggering and ultimately allow someone to heal old wounds and move into parenthood with a new sense of self.